-We equip medical professionals saving lives in Ukraine
+front-line medical professionals save lives in Ukraine

 Our focus is

-Fully equipped medical backpacks distributed to medical professionals
+Fully equipped medical backpacks

 Medical evacuation vehicles

-It is widely considered that a critical injury casualty has better chances of survival if they get to the surgery within an hour (known as Golden Hour rule).
-Therefore, swift medical evacuation is key to survival of the wounded soldiers.
+Swift medical evacuation is key to survival of the wounded soldiers.
 Still, a regular ambulance is not able to support evacuation from remote locations because of road conditions and heavy fighting.

 380 Hamilton Ave #291